Vue.js Integration

 }

 Then create your normal JavaScript and Vue components in your resources/assets/js folder.
-You can even use the new (EcmaScript6)[] syntax if you like, then just mix them up using the webpack, rollup, or browserify method:
+You can even use the new (EcmaScript6)[https://babeljs.io/docs/learn-es2015/] syntax if you like, then just mix them up using the webpack, rollup, or browserify method:

 Gulpfile.js